8 Common Credit Card Fees & How to Get Them Refunded

 2. Interest charge

-Each credit card comes with an APR, or annual percentage rate.
+Each credit card comes with an APR.
 When you don’t pay off your balance in full before the payment due date, your account will begin accruing interest based on the remaining balance and your card’s APR.
 How much interest you accrue before your next statement date is called the interest charge, also called a finance charge, and this charge will typically compound daily until you make the full payment.

 Read more about common questions associated with interest and APR.